OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 When releases of dependent objects/systems need to be carefully orchestrated, it’s a sign that you are suffering from the combination of a dependency nightmare in your code, as well as your team/project management structures.
 [Team Topologies](https://octopus.com/blog/devops-reading-list#tt) talks about these issues in more detail.

-**Level 4: Downtime Window Hell**
+**Level 4: Downtime window hell**

 Due to all the dependencies and the coordination effort above, you need to take the entire system offline for a period to complete the update.
-Negotiating downtime with users/customers/*[“The Business”](https://twitter.com/paulstovell/status/1323552178091433984)* is not easy, so you are forced to do it during unsociable hours.
-You might not be fully awake, and support is less likely to be available. *(The developers who wrote the code might be asleep!)* If you miss your deadline, there will be consequences.
+Negotiating downtime with users/customers/[“The Business”](https://twitter.com/paulstovell/status/1323552178091433984) is not easy, so you are forced to do it during unsociable hours.
+You might not be fully awake, and support is less likely to be available.
+(The developers who wrote the code might be asleep!)
+If you miss your deadline, there will be consequences.

 To make matters worse, since you are only offered a limited number of downtime windows, you are under additional pressure to deliver as many changes as possible during each window.
 Deployments get larger, more complicated, and more risky.